B4PT0R/reflex_wrapper/README.md

 # Notice also that state variables and event handlers can be accessed directly from self

 # Now we can reuse this component to create a page layout
-# No need to define counter=Counter.create, the Counter class can be instantiated directly
+# No need to define counter=Counter.create, the Counter class can be instantiated directly into Component objects

-@rx.page()
+@rx.page() # Decorators still work
 def index():
     cnt=Counter(count=10,background='blue') # we can intialize the count state value directly from props cnt.count=5
-    cnt.background='green' # or we can edit via attribute style access after instantiation btn1=rx.button("Click to add 2",on_click=cnt.set_count(cnt.count+2)) # we can use state setters like this cnt2=Counter(count=cnt.double_count) # we can link a second counter's state to the first's, thus synchronizing their states.
-Doing so will ignore the second counter's internal state box=rx.box(
+    cnt.background='green' # we can also edit via attribute style access after instantiation btn1=rx.button("Click to add 2",on_click=cnt.set_count(cnt.count+2)) # we can use state setters like this cnt2=Counter(count=cnt.double_count) # we can link a second counter's state to the first's, thus synchronizing their states. box=rx.box(
         cnt,
         cnt2